 It might be a sacked employee, an estranged ex-partner, or a customer who didn’t like your service.
 If they spot your ad they can click on it, as many times as they like, putting you out of pocket every time they do.

 Accidental or repetitive clicks

-We’ve all clicked on a link without realising, only to quickly close the tab or click back when we realise our error.
+We’ve all clicked on a link without realizing, only to quickly close the tab or click back when we realize our error.